Discover Brussels' international schools for your children

 - Be sure to have all the needed clothes ready: sports outfit, pressed uniforms, winter shoes…

-- If you plan to let your child go to school alone, make sure he knows the journey.
-Why not go with him a few times?
+- If you plan to let your child go to school alone, make sure he or she knows the journey.
+Why not go with them a few times at the start of the year or even before the classes begin?

 We also advise you to address and answer the questions and fears that your child may have.
-A new school year always represents a big change for him/her and might therefore cause stress and tensions.
-A good way to do that is by describing to him a typical day at school.
-If you know other parents of pupils, organise a meeting with the kids.
+A new school year always represents a big change for them and might therefore cause stress and tensions.
+A good way to do that is by describing to them a typical day at school.
+If you know other parents of pupils, organise a meeting with the kids so they can all get along.

-Information published on the 14th of Octoer 2021 on the webpage Brussels Expats / International Schools.
+Information published on the 25th of August 2022 on the webpage Brussels Expats / International Schools.